stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 ### Numeric Interfaces

-The *Prelude* also exports several interfaces providing the usual numeric operations.
-Below is a comprehensive list of the interfaces and the functions they provide:
+The *Prelude* also exports several interfaces providing the usual arithmetic operations.
+Below is a comprehensive list of the interfaces and the functions each provides:

 * `Num`
   * `(+)` : Addition